txhno/huehunter/README.md

 # HueHunter

 🎨 HueHunter: A command-line tool for quickly identifying and naming dominant colors in digital images. 🌈

 ## Features

-- Detects dominant colors in an image.
+- Detects dominant colors in an image using KMeans clustering.
-- Maps detected colors to the nearest CSS3 color names.
+- Maps detected colors to the nearest CSS3 color names for easy reference.
-- Simple command-line interface for easy use.
+- Simple command-line interface for straightforward usage.

 ## Installation